But what if the officer physically threatens you? Can you defend yourself?

 In People v.
 Brown, the defendant testified that he did not know the police who pulled up in front of him were officers.
 When the officers pulled weapons, the defendant tried to run.
 One officer tackled, punched and choked defendant.
 Defendant claimed he resisted arrest in response to such violence.
 Based on this testimony, the court held there was sufficient evidence of excessive force to send the issue to the jury.

 If you have been charged with an Illinois offense, contact an experienced criminal law attorney immediately.
-An attorney can review your case for its possible defense.
+An attorney can review your case for its best possible defense.
 Did you know you were dealing with police?
 Did the police use excessive force?
 If the police acted unlawfully, an attorney may be able to bring a motion to suppress evidence from your arrest.

 If you have questions about this or another related Illinois criminal or traffic matter, please contact Matt Keenan at 847-568-0160 or email email@example.com.